 Growth in online education has proceeded more rapidly in Maryland's postsecondary institutions.
 Between 2008 and 2011 the number of distance learning course sections increased 48% at community colleges, 60% at public four-year institutions, and 95% at private institutions.
 At community colleges, all but two campuses (Allegany Community College and Wor-Wic Community College) increased their offerings, ranging from a 3% increase to 109% increase, with most campuses increasing their offerings by about 50%.
-At public four-year institutions, this increase was driven largely by UMUC, which teaches approximately 70% of the distance education course sections offered by this sector in the state of Maryland.
-However, growth in online offerings increased at every institution except for St. Mary's where no online courses are offered.
-At private institutions, of the 11 campuses where we could calculate trends, four campuses more than doubled their online course sections and all four of these institutions were offering courses in 2008 (Johns Hopkins, McDaniel, Notre Dame of Maryland, & Stevenson).
+At public four-year institutions, this increase was driven largely by the University of Maryland, University College (UMUC), which teaches approximately 70% of the distance education course sections offered by this sector in the state of Maryland.
+However, growth in online offerings increased at every institutions, of the 11 campuses where we could calculate trends, four campuses more than doubled their online course sections and all four of these institutions were offering courses in 2008 (Johns Hopkins, McDaniel, Notre Dame of Maryland, & Stevenson).

-Given this increase in the online course sections being offered, it is not surprising to find that, in 2011, about one third of both undergraduate and graduate students in Maryland took at least one online course, a figure that closely mirrors the national trend in online enrollments.
+Given this increase in the online courses being offered, it is not surprising that, in 2011, about one third of Maryland's undergraduate and graduate students took at least one online course, a figure that closely mirrors the national trend.
 A large proportion of these students are from the UMUC campus.
-Across all levels of education (certificate, Associate's, Bachelor's, Master's, and Doctorate) the number of degree programs available entirely online has increased from 2008 to 2011, with a 30% increase in the number of degree (not certificate) programs available online to students.
-As campuses seek new ways to broaden access to their programs and make better use of instructional technologies, these trends will continue in the state.
-With each year that passes, online education is likely to become an increasingly more prominent and important part of the educational landscape in Maryland.
+Across all degree categories (certificate, associate's, bachelor's, master's, and doctorate) the number of online degree programs increased by 30% from 2008 to 2011.
+As campuses seek new ways to broaden access to their programs and make better use of instructional technologies, these trends will continue to grow in the state.
+With each passing year, online education is likely to become an increasingly more prominent and important part of the educational landscape in Maryland.